dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 ![image](https://user-images.githubusercontent.com/47384524/144275381-12bd6ee1-ced8-4a4f-a5df-9aad0437952d.png)

 # Introduction
 Provided in this repository are EFI configurations for installing other operating systems on Lenovo Yoga 720-15IKB using OpenCore.
-It has been configured to run optimally on macOS Big Sur 11.5.2 and above versions.
+This EFI repository has been configured to optimally run macOS Big Sur 11.5.2 and above.

 ###
 ###